bayjohnpaul08/Android-Portfolio/README.md

 ## Engagia Application (February 2021 - August 2022)
 #### Engagia is a sales force automation software designed for the consumer goods industry.
 I was part of a software development team and I was held the position of android developer here.
+This is an existing application, and my day to day job here are bug fixing and feature enhancement that is given by our Android Team Lead.
+We also the one who is responsible for creating API for android, that is why I have a minimal knowledge in backend developement using PHP.

 In this role where I learned the majority of skills I have today.

 <p dir="auto"><a href="https://play.google.com/store/apps/details?id=com.engagia.android" rel="nofollow"><img alt="Get it on Google Play" src="https://camo.githubusercontent.com/2149f526e69167218eb7eea8f21cb74a756aa43495f7acfeccfe995d40f62028/68747470733a2f2f706c61792e676f6f676c652e636f6d2f696e746c2f656e5f75732f6261646765732f696d616765732f67656e657269632f656e5f62616467655f7765625f67656e657269632e706e67" height="80px" data-canonical-src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" style="max-width: 100%;"></a></p>